djurkis/diskuter/README.md

-## Architecture
+## High level architecture

+We start by having an input and a target file.
+Each is a newline delimited string corresponding to headline and a discussion commentary from SME.sk.

+Firstly, a tokenizer tokenizes strings into words, and then translates them into integers creating a dictionary.
+Line pairs are then batched and padded so they are uniform in length.

-The Network consists of an Encoder and a Decoder.
+Diskuter consists of an Encoder and a Decoder.

-Encoder recieves input string, does its computation and outputs a context vector, which is a representation of input.
+Encoder recieves input sequence of integers and embeds it into real valued vector, does its computation and outputs a context vector, which is a representation of the input sequence.

+![attention](/readme_data/attention_mechanism.jpg?raw=true "attention")

 Decoder takes this representation and autoregressively outputs a softmax over the vocabulary at each timestep, and finally returns a sequence of words that are 'most' probable.

-![attention](/readme_data/attention_mechanism.jpg?raw=true "attention")
+Teacher forcing is used to speed up the training.
+(Using golden labels for the decoder input instead of possibly erroneous ones)

 [Attention](https://arxiv.org/abs/1508.04025) seems to help solve the bottleneck of information flow from longer sequences.